Toby and Rafe thought they’d fixed the hole in Toby’s ceiling;

 “That’s why I’m going to call the contractor he recommended and see what they’ll charge to check the siding and repair or replace what might be causing the leak.
 I’m going to do that right now.”

 That turned out to be a lot bigger deal.
 Not only did some of the siding boards on that side of the house have wood rot, the new ones had to be painted to match the color of the rest of the house which took a couple tries.
 The insulation in the wall had mold so it had to be removed, the mold cleaned out, and new insulation installed.
 Then the drywall on that wall in Mom’s crafts room had to be replaced and the entire wall painted.
 The whole thing took a week and a half.
 When it was finished, Mom was very happy.
 That wall looked a lot better than it had been to start with.
 I didn’t bother asking how much it cost!

 So, the problem in Mom’s crafts room wasn’t caused by the bullet in my ceiling.
 If Rafe and I hadn’t said anything (in other words, a lie of omission about the bullet hole) no one would have been the wiser.
-But someday in the future the roof might have started to leak, so it was a good thing to have it fixed right away.
+But someday in the future the roof might have started to leak, so it was a good thing to have it checked and taken care of right away.

 Mr. Emerson insisted on paying for the roof repair.